-The root cause for obesity is usually an elevated cortisol level.
-Studies have linked cortisol to cravings for high-calorie foods.
+The root cause of obesity is usually an elevated cortisol level.
+Studies have linked cortisol to cravings for high-calorie foods (7).
 Direct links have been established between cortisol levels and the amount of calorie intake, especially in women.

 Cortisol can actually cause the relocation of triglycerides from storage to the fat cells in the viscera (the internal organs in the main cavities of the body – like the intestine in the abdomen).
 Cortisol is responsible for relocating triglycerides to visceral fat cells because of which the abdominal region gains fat.

-Cortisol also support the growth and multiplication of adipocytes which are the cells that specialize in storing fat, mainly triglycerides.
-Increase in the enzymes in the visceral fat cells further augments the production of cortisol at the tissue level.
+Cortisol also supports the growth and multiplication of adipocytes which are the cells that specialize in storing fat, mainly triglycerides.
+An increase in the enzymes in the visceral fat cells further augments the production of cortisol at the tissue level.
 This leads to a steep rise in cortisol levels.
-Cortisol receptors are found more in the visceral fat cells than in subcutaneous fat.
+Cortisol receptors are found more in visceral fat cells than in subcutaneous fat.

 The Cushing Syndrome

-Whatever be the cause of the overproduction, abnormally high levels of cortisol can lead to Cushing syndrome or hypercortisolism.
+Whatever the cause of the overproduction, abnormally high levels of cortisol can lead to Cushing syndrome or hypercortisolism (8).
 Overmedication of corticosteroids is a common cause of this syndrome.

-Increase in appetite, rapid weight gain especially around the face, chest and abdomen region, increase in blood pressure, headaches, increased blood sugar and indigestion are the common symptoms of Cushing syndrome.
+An increase in appetite, rapid weight gain especially around the face, chest, and abdomen region, increase in blood pressure, headaches, increased blood sugar, and indigestion are the common symptoms of Cushing syndrome.

 - Infertility, erectile dysfunction, and lack of sexual drive